 Photo: Michael McNiven

-The culmination of The Manchester Village Pride Festival and one of its most poignant events will be the The George House Trust Vigil on Bank Holiday Monday evening.
+The culmination of The Manchester Village Pride Festival and one of its most poignant events is the The George House Trust Vigil held on August Bank Holiday Monday evening.
 This is very much the spiritual end to the weekend.
 You are invited to gather at the Beacon of Hope to remember those lost to HIV/AIDS.
-The music will stop.
-The candles will be lit.
+The music stops.
+The candles are lit.

 SCENE